geoffwoollard/learn_cryoem_math/README.md

 * Frank, J. (1996).
 Electron Microscopy of Macromolecular Assemblies.
 In Three-Dimensional Electron Microscopy of Macromolecular Assemblies (pp. 12–53).
 Elsevier. http://doi.org/10.1016/B978-012265040-6/50002-3
 * Glaeser, R. (2007).
 Electron Crystallography of Biological Macromolecules.
 Oxford University Press.
    * Good historical overview and mathematical excursions.
 Narrative style.
 Works out analytical calculations.
 Before the major gains in resolution, and emphasis on 2D crystals.
+* Glaeser, R. M., Nogales, E., & Chiu, W. (Eds.).
+(2021).
+Single-particle Cryo-EM of Biological Macromolecules.
+IOP Publishing. http://doi.org/10.1088/978-0-7503-3039-8
+  * 1 Introduction and overview
+    * 1.1.
+Visualizing biological molecules to understand life’s principles.
+Gives an honest overview of the current state of the art by citing recent studies and putting them in historical perspective.
+    * 1.2 Recovery of 3D structures from images of weak-phase objects.
+Commentary on weak phase and projection approximations and explanation of what the mathematical equations are physically modeling the image.
+Comparisons to X-ray crystalography.
+  * 2 Sample preparation.
+    * 2.2 Initial screening of samples in negative stain
 ## Math
 ### Fourier
 * Lighthill, M. J. (1958).
 An Introduction to Fourier Analysis and Generalised Functions.
 An Introduction to Fourier Analysis and Generalised Functions.
 Cambridge University Press. http://doi.org/10.1017/CBO9781139171427.001